 Wear something that makes you feel both comfortable and presentable.
 Those heels may make your legs look stunning, but with all the parents dropping off their kids at school on the first day, you may not be able to find a nearby parking spot.
-Those legs may start to stun you with every step.
+Those killer legs may start to scream at you with every step.

 Make eye contact with other parents.
 Some of those parents have older children so seem like old pros but there will be others who are just as anxious as you.